 Burglary in the second degree is defined as the breaking and entering of any building, room, booth, tent, railroad car, vehicle or the like, in which property is kept, or the forcible opening of a vending machine with the intent to steal property or commit a felony.
 Okla.
 Stat. tit.
 21 § 1435.

 Burglary is always a felony in Oklahoma.
-Burglary can be of the first or second degree.
+A burglary can be of the first or second degree.
 Okla.
 Stat. tit.
 21 § 1431-32.
-Burglary in the first degree is punishable by a jail term from 7-20 years, while burglary of the second degree is punishable by a jail term of from 2-7 years.
+Burglary in the first degree is punishable by a prison term of 7 to 20 years, while second-degree burglary is punishable by a jail term of from 2-7 years.
 Okla.
 Stat. tit.
 21 § 1436.

 Larceny from a house is always a crime of theft.
 Burglary looks somewhat like larceny from a house in that both require an unlawful entry into the house of another.
 But while larceny from a house requires an intent to steal something, while burglary may not involve a theft at all.

 Breaking and entering into a home in burglary requires an intent to commit a crime inside.
 That crime may be a theft, but it may also be the intent to harm the person or persons inside, or any other serious crime.

 The facts surrounding these types of cases are important and can make a big difference in your defense if charged with larceny, larceny from a house, grand larceny from a house, or burglary.
 Retain an experienced Tulsa attorney who will work hard to protect your freedom.
 Our initial consultation is free.
 Call the Wirth Law Office at (918) 879-1681 or submit the question form at the top right of this page.